-When a provider clicks "submit", or a similar command button on an electronic enrollment form after completing all data fields, the system must return a submission receipt in 24 hours or less, indicating to the provider that the completed enrollment form was successfully received, and information about the "next steps" for processing the enrollment.
+When a provider or its agent clicks "submit, or a similar command button on an electronic enrollment form after completing all data fields, the system must return a submission receipt in 24 hours or less, indicating to the provider or its agent that the completed enrollment form was successfully received, and information about the "next steps" for processing the enrollment.
 This timeframe requirement must be met at least 90 percent of the time per calendar month.

-This confirmation of receipt should be provided for initial enrollment, disenrollment and enrollment changes.
+This confirmation of receipt should be provided for initial enrollment, disenrollment, and enrollment changes.
 Examples of such information may include, but not limited to: